NoahCardoza/CaptchaHarvester/README.md

 There are a few other arguments the harvester uses to make things easier and simpler which can be found in [/harvester/browser.py](https://github.com/NoahCardoza/CaptchaHarvester/blob/master/harvester/browser.py).

+If for some reason you don't want a browser launched on the start of the harvester or you want to configure it youself, all you have to do is pass the `-b/--no-browser` flag.

 ## Solveing V2 Captchas with [Buster](https://github.com/dessant/buster)